 ABSTRACT

 In various diagnostic labs, the archiving of test tube samples is effectively performed using automated machines.
-Our project aims to automate the process of archiving blood samples of Anand Diagnostic Lab, Bengaluru.
-To achieve this, a, four axis robotic arm (Dobot Magician) is programmed using python programming language and then integrated with image processing techniques.
+Our project aims to automate the process of archiving blood samples of a Diagnostic Lab, Bengaluru.
+The project is undertaken in two parts.
+First part is to automate the complete automation using the robotic manipulator bought which is the main focus of the internship completed.
+The second part is to port the same application to the in-house built robot which could be gantry robot or a multi DOF.
+To achieve the first part, a, four axis robotic arm (Dobot Magician) is programmed using python programming language and then integrated with image processing techniques.
 Firstly, using a USB camera live feed data of the test tube samples placed in a test tube holder rack is captured.
 Using YoloV5 the test tubes are identified and the centroids of the test tubes are detected.
 With the help of the centroids, a matrix is generated in order to identify the presence of the test tube in the rack.

 Next, the robotic arm (Dobot Magician) is commanded to attain the coordinate values of the centroids of test tube and perform the mechanism of pick and place.
-Once the test tubes are archived the details of the patient on each test tube is determined using a barcode scanner to scan the barcode placed on the surface of the test tubes and is connected with a LIS software.
+The firmware on the Dobot magician works on inverse kinematics to rotate the motors according to Cartesian co-ordinates Once the test tubes are archived the details of the patient on each test tube is determined using a barcode scanner to scan the barcode placed on the surface of the test tubes and is connected with a LIS (Laboratory Information System) software.
+The demonstration is prepared for picking up test tube one by one from a fixed location of rack, bar scanned to update LIS on back end and then categorise and place it in the destination rack for achiving and also to another destination rack if it is not tested for whatever reason.